tedheikkila/note-taker/README.md

   Here's the essentials for what you need to know to use this app:

-  Start the app using the start button.
-Hit the add button in the upper-right hand corner of the page.
+  Run node server.js on root path of app in VSC's integrated terminal CLI.
+Open browser and type localhost:3000 in browser URL line.
+Start the app using the get started button.
+Hit the add button in the upper-right hand corner of the page or start typing into text area.
 Type a note into the text field.
 Click the save button.
 This note is now saved onto the left-hand side of the page and a new note is ready to be entered.
+If you want to remove a note just click the trash button.
+Each save and delete event will subsequently update the db.json file accordingly.

   ## Contributing

   To contribute to this app, please follow these instructions:

-  If someone knows how to develop the delete a note code that would be appreciated.
   Please add descriptive commit messages and comments.
 Remember to do a npm install for express and other relevant packages, then create a .gitignore for the node_modules and package-lock.json folder if/when pushing to GitHub.

   ## License